 Verdict: If you’re trying to lose weight, I’d steer clear of this bar.
 It’s delicious, but I would think of it more as a dessert with yogurt and berries.
 If you’re working out every day and aren’t worried about dropping pounds, this would be a tasty addition to your snacking regimen.

-These taste like Slim Jims, which isn’t necessarily a bad thing.
+Like PaleoValley Beef Sticks, these taste like Slim Jims, which isn’t necessarily a bad thing.
+They don’t look at all like Slim Jim’s however.
 I’m even having a hard time considering this an “energy bar” and not a cured meat type of snack.
 As for the flavor, I’m quite happy with the Habanero Cherry.
 It’s got a sweet spice to it that lingers after just one bite.
 For $3 I wish there was a little more to it.
 I don’t think one bar would satisfy me.
 With only 13g of protein and 11g of fat, I have a feeling I’d be hungry soon after chowing down on one of these.

 Flavor: 8, Texture: 7, Protein 13g, Fat 11g, Carbs 10g, Sugar 9, Calories 190

 Verdict: I’d say pick up a couple and see if they’re for you.
 Texture would probably take a second to get used to, but if you are a jerky fan, you’ll probably enjoy it.
 Buy two or three if you’re hungry.

 I got exactly what I expected from this bar.
 Chocolate Raspberry Truffle is definitely how I’d describe it.
 I was quite surprised the sugar content wasn’t higher for this bar.
 Maybe this flavor is lower than others, but I was happy to see a bar that has agave nectar and dates in it coming in so low.
 All that said, I wasn’t really wowed by this bar, but I think it’s a good go to for $1.70, when you’re in a pinch.